JA1E0/My_mxnet/README.md

 # ReadMe
-These are compiled binaries（libmxnet.dll and mxnet_xx.dll）and their DLL dependencies on Windows.
+There are compiled binaries（libmxnet.dll and mxnet_xx.dll）and their DLL dependencies on Windows.

 1. Looking on the filename which have edition of mxnet, cuda, and python.
 2. To extract a zip file to mxnet/python/mxnet/ .